-The close correspondence of my simulation results and Susskind's calculations shows my computer modelling of the simulation to be on the correct lines but first, an explanation of why my results differ from those of Susskind by a scale factor of 2.
+The close correspondence of Simulation 2 results and Susskind's calculations shows Simulation 2 using hidden variables is on the correct lines but first, an explanation of why Simulation 2 results differ from those of Susskind by a scale factor of 2.
 Take one set of measurements on Alice's detector for a bunch of randomly generated particles, where half of the particles register 1 and the other half register -1.
 In other words the proportion of +1 measurements is 0.5.
 For integer unit measurements on a hemisphere, the aggregate of all the +1 vectors is a simple count in the ah hemisphere, giving the proportion 0.5.
 But when the measurement made is a sum of projections of unit vectors onto an exact vector axis av, then the average loading on the av axis will be only half of the count made for the integer case as the average particle vector in the ah hemisphere only projects half way along the av vector, for the particles with A = 1.
 That accounts for the scale factor of 2.
 Simulation 2 proportions for breaking the inequality need to be scaled up by a factor of 2 to attain a unitary value for the total number of particles as a proportion.

-In the computer Simulation 2 summing raw integer measurements, the result is also 0.25.
-For the computer Simulation 2 aggregating non-integer projections, this output value is halved (to 0.125) and should be scaled by a factor of x2 to preserve a unitary total proportion.
+In the Simulation 2 computer output for raw integer sums, the result for AC is 0.25 but for sums of fractional projections, this output value is halved, to 0.125, which further demonstrates that a scaling factor of x2 is required to preserve a unitary total proportion.